 All official foreign documents must be legalised and translated into Dutch, English, French or German.
-For more information about legalisation requirements for documents by country visit https://www.netherlandsworldwide.nl.
-Or call the Public Information Service on 1400.
+Visit netherlandswordwide.nl for more information about legalisation requirements for documents by country Or call the Public Information Service on 1400.

 Click on the apply online button above to submit your application.
 You need to pay the fee at the same time.
 You will immediately receive a message by email.
 This is proof of your online application.

 Would you like to submit a written application?
 Download the application form below.
 Send the completed application form and documents to the IND by post.
 When the IND receives your application, you will receive a letter from the IND.
 This letter will explain how you can pay for the application.